EXCLUSIVELY FOR SOLO TRAVELLERS

 Included Holiday Highlights

-• Visit to Sossusvlei & Sesriem Canyon with a 4x4 drive into the heart of the dunes
+• Visit to Sossusvlei & Sesriem Canyon with a 4x4 drive into the heart of the Sossusvlei

-• Drive through Kuiseb & Canyon Pass to Swakopmund, start of the Skeleton Coast
+• Drive through Kuiseb & Canyon Pass to Swakopmund, on the edge of the Skeleton Coast

 • Visit to The Moon Landscape & see 'Welwitschia Mirabilis' plants